RiverLikesMath/academic-starter-blog/content/post/what-i-teach/index.md

 projects: []
 ---

-So, what does River tutor?
+So what does River tutor?
 I specialize in math, science, and computer programming.
-My students include professional developers, young children, high school studenst, you name it!
-I feel comfortable teaching people of all aages and skill levels.
+My students include professional developers, young children, high school students, you name it!
+I feel comfortable teaching people of all ages and skill levels.
 Here's some of the topics I can help you with:

 **Math**
  - Common Core math